yiningnie/yiningnie.github.io/_pages/about.md

 Research interests
 -----

-I specialize in syntax and morphology, especially in the domain of argument structure.
-My dissertation investigates cross-linguistic differences in argument recursion, which I connect to nominal licensing on the one hand and event structure on the other.
+I specialize in syntax and morphology, especially in the domain of argument structure and event structure.

 I also have an interest in experimental approaches to syntax and morphology, as well as the morphology-phonology interface.